 The Municipal Clerk is the go between the Mayor and Council and the public.
-She is the public relations official for the Borough and is expected to answer all questions regarding the operations of the Borough and how to accomplish what needs to be done.
-Therefore, her office is the focal point of the Borough.
+The Municipal Clerk is the public relations official for the Borough and is expected to answer all questions regarding the operations of the Borough and how to accomplish what needs to be done.
+Therefore, the Clerk's office is the focal point of the Borough.
 It is our objective to assist our residents and members of the public in a professional, courteous and helpful manner and to provide them with the information and answers that they are seeking.
 Please feel free to e-mail us with any questions you may have and we will promptly answer you.

 Core Duties of the Municipal Clerk:

 1) act as secretary to the municipal corporation and custodian of the municipal seal and of all minutes, books, deeds, bonds, contracts and archival records of the municipal corporation.
 The governing body may, however, provide by ordinance that any other specific officer shall have custody of any specific other class of record;

 2) act as secretary to the governing body, prepare meeting agendas at the discretion of the governing body, be present at all meetings of the governing body, keep a journal of the proceedings of every meeting, retain the original copies of all ordinances and resolutions and record the minutes of every meeting;

 3) serve as the chief administrative office in all elections held in the municipality, subject to the requirements of Title 19 of the Revised Statutes;

 4) serves as the chief registrar of voters in the municipality, subject to the requirements of Title 19 of the Revised Statutes;

 5) serve as the administrative officer responsible for the acceptance of applications for licenses and permits and the issuance of licenses and permits, except where statute or municipal ordinances has delegated that responsibility to some other municipal officer;